barntsen/Eps/readme.md

 For example, if the source tree is located at `/home/barn/Src/Eps` type
      export EPS=/home/barn/Src/Eps

 Then put the Bin directory on your path variable as

      PATH=$PATH:$EPS/Bin

-The ec and ecc commands uses precompiled binaries (eps,epsc) for ubuntu 20.04 If the binaries does not work they have to be recreated using the makefiles found in the $EPS/Src directory.
-The code for the binaries is written in eps, so the first step is to create preliminary binaries by using the boot c-files.
-This will recreate the eps binary
+The ec, ecc and ech commands uses precompiled binaries for ubuntu 20.04 and the cray LUMI machine.
+If the binaries does not work they have to be recreated by running the mk.sh script found in the Src-c/cpu, Src-c/cuda or Src-c/hip directories.
+Each directory contains machine generated c/cuda/hip code.
+The code is unreadable but by compiling and linking, a binary and library is generated.
+There are no dependencies except the standard C/C++ library and cuda/hip runtime libraries.

+The Src directory contain the source code for the compilers in eps.
+If any changes to the eps (.e) files are made, the compilers must be bootstrapped by running the makefile.
+First edit the makefile to select either ec, ecc or ech as target.
+Then run make two times;

+First clear everything by running

+> make clean

+Then run

-    make  -f makefile-cpu boot
+> make

-Then remove the object files and type
+Now move ec1, ecc1 or ech1 to ec, ecc or ech.

+> mv ec1 ec

+Then clean up again

-    make -f makefile-cpu
+> make clean

-Remove all object files again and retype
+and

-    make -f makefile-cpu
+> make

-If this works without any major errors (ignore compiler warnings) install the binaries by
+Again move ec1, ecc1 or ech1 to ec, ecc or ech

+> mv ec1 ec

+If everything went well (ignore warnings) then type

-    make -f makefile-cpu install
+> make install

+Binaries should now have been installed in the Bin directory.

-## Compiler Usage
+# Compiler Usage

-**ec [-c -C -a -s -p -t -f]** file.e
+**ec [-h -t -a -s -r -e -p i-q -C -c -g -d -O -f]** file.e

   If no options are given, ec compiles an eps file (.e) into a cpu object file (.o).

-  The following options can be used

-  - -c: Generate c-code
-  - -C: Generate code for array index checking
-  - -t: Print parse tree on standard output
-  - -a: Print annotated parse tree on standard output
-  - -s: Print symbol table
-  - -g: Generate debug info
-  - -O: optimize code
-  - -f: Generate openMP code

-**ecc [-c -C -a -s -p -t -f]** file.e
+**ecc [-h -t -a -s -r -e -p i-q -C -c -g -d -O -f]** file.e

   If no options are given, ecc compiles an eps file (.e) into an nvidia object file (.o)

-  The following options can be used

-  - -c: Generate cuda-code
-  - -C: Generate code for array index checking
-  - -t: Print parse tree on standard output
-  - -a: Print annotated parse tree on standard output
-  - -s: Print symbol table
-  - -g: Generate debug info
-  - -O: optimize code
-  - -f: Generate openMP code
-  - -nt: Set the number CUDA threads (default is 1024)
-  - -nb: Set the number CUDA blcoks  (default is 1024)

-**ech [-c -C -a -s -p -t -f]** file.e
+**ech [-h -t -a -s -r -e -p i-q -C -c -g -d -O -f]** file.e

   If no options are given, ecc compiles an eps file (.e) into an amd object file (.o)

-  The following options can be used

-  - -c: Generate cuda-code
-  - -C: Generate code for array index checking
+  All compilers takes the options:

+Options:

+ -   -h : prints this help list
-  - -t: Print parse tree on standard output
+ -   -t : Print parse tree
-  - -a: Print annotated parse tree on standard output
+ -   -a : Print annotated parse tree
+ -   -s : Print local symbol table
-  - -s: Print symbol table
+ -   -r : Print external symbol table
+ -   -e : Emit code
+ -   -p : Perform only syntax check, no code generated
+ -   -q : Perform syntax and semantic check, no code generated
+ -   -C : Array index check
+ -   -c : Produce c-code but do not generate object code
-  - -g: Generate debug info
+ -   -g : Generate debug info
+ -   -d : Show the host compiler command line
-  - -O: optimize code
+ -   -O : Optimize code
-  - -f: Generate openMP code
+ -   -f : Generate code for openmp

-  - -nt: Set the number hip threads (default is 1024)
-  - -nb: Set the number hip blcoks  (default is 1024)
+  ec, ecc and ech uses the gcc, nvcc and hipcc compilers to create the object files from machine generated c/cuda/hip code.

 ## Loaders

+**el [-o file ]** file1.o file2.o ...

+   Loader script for ec

+**elc [-o file ]** file1.o file2.o ...

+   Loader script for ecc

-**el,elc,elh [-o file ]** file1.o file2.o ...
+**elh [-o file ]** file1.o file2.o ...

+   Loader script for ech

 The loader scripts are simple wrappers for
 the normal unix loader